joegreene/CS_121_Fall_2014/Weekly Work/Week 8/WED_NOTES.md

   }
 ```

-Pretty much: Pretend that the function itself has no idea what's going on with other function of the program.
+Pretty much: Pretend that the function itself has no idea what's going on with other functions of the program.
 Note that you do not
-require to pass the size of the vector (nor keep track of that) when passing a vector through a function (because you can get the
+need to pass the size of the vector (nor keep track of that) when passing a vector through a function.
+This is because you can get the
 size of the vector by calling `.size()`.

 -------------------------------------------------------------------------------